manansethia/manansethia.github.io/_pages/achievements.md

 <div class="achievement-section">
   <h2>🏏 Fit India Quiz 2021 – Season 1</h2>
   <div class="achievement-meta">
-    🏢 <em>Organized by the Ministry of Youth Affairs and Sports in collaboration with Central Board of Secondary Education and nationally broadcasted by Star India Group.</em><br>
+    🏢 <em>Organized by the Ministry of Youth Affairs and Sports in collaboration with the Central Board of Secondary Education and nationally broadcasted by Star India Group.</em><br>
   </div>
-  <p> The inaugural Fit India Quiz, launched in September 2021 as part of the Fit India Movement, aimed to promote fitness and sports awareness among school children across India.</p>
+  <p>The inaugural Fit India Quiz, launched in September 2021 as part of the Fit India Movement, aimed to promote fitness and sports awareness among schoolchildren across India.</p>
-  <p>The preliminary rounds witnessed participation from 36,299 students representing 13,502 schools nationwide. </p>
+  <p>The preliminary rounds saw participation from 36,299 students representing 13,502 schools nationwide.</p>
-  <p>Following these rounds, 360 schools advanced to the state-level competitions.</p>
+  <p>From there, 360 schools advanced to the state-level competitions.</p>
-  <p>Ultimately, 36 schools, each representing a different State or Union Territory, progressed to the National Finals.</p>
+  <p>Eventually, 36 schools — each representing a different State or Union Territory — qualified for the National Finals.</p>
+  <p>Partnering with Ishant Talreja, we represented our school in the televised National Rounds.
+Our school received ₹2,50,000, and our team was awarded ₹25,000.</p>

   <div class="dashed-line"></div>